KieranPritchard/kieranpritchard.github.io/_portfolio/SoloLearn-Certificates.md

 ---
 layout: portfolio_post
 title: "SoloLearn Certificates"
-description: "A showcase of my SoloLearn programming certificates, including C++, CSS, HTML, JavaScript, and Python."
+description: "A detailed account of my learning experience on SoloLearn, an online platform for mastering various programming languages.
+Each certificate is accompanied by insights into the course content, my personal progress, and the practical skills I developed.
+The page is regularly updated to reflect new achievements and my evolving thoughts on each course."
 date: 2024-12-10
 topics: ["Education", "Programming", "Certificates"]
 header_image: "/res/Header-Images/SoloLearn-Header.jpg"